vigor-nf/vigor/README.md

 - This is a simplified version of `vigbridge/paygo-broadcast.py`

 Figure 10:
-- This is a simplified version of `vigbridge/paygo-no_loop.py`
+- This is a made-up example for the paper, using standard Vigor spec syntax.

 Figure 11:
 - This is a graphical version of the setup described by `bench/config.sh`